Tiankuo528/ST-ViT/README.md

 The BoneMet dataset is carefully curated and annotated, ensuring high-quality benchmarks for training and validating deep learning models, particularly those designed to leverage spatial-temporal dependencies for medical imaging tasks.

-Now, our Tiny CropNet dataset is available at [HuggingFace Datasets](https://huggingface.co/datasets/BoneMet/BoneMet/tree/main/Imagery_Dataset/1.%20Rotation-X-ray).
+Now, our BoneMet dataset is available at [HuggingFace Datasets](https://huggingface.co/datasets/BoneMet/BoneMet/tree/main/Imagery_Dataset/1.%20Rotation-X-ray).

 ## Requirements